synnaxlabs/synnax/docs/tech/rfc/0020-240613-engineering-workflow.md

-As the Synnax development team, codebase, and number of production deployments grow, it's time to establish standard development and quality assurance workflows to guarantee that released software is reliable, and maintainable.
+As the Synnax development team, codebase, and number of production deployments grow, it's time to establish standard development and quality assurance workflows to guarantee that released software is reliable and maintainable.

 # 1 - Current Workflow